drkblog/static-site/content/page/privacy.en.md

 We reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
 Your continued use of the Service after we post any modifications to the Privacy Policy on this page will constitute your acknowledgment of the modifications and your consent to abide and be bound by the modified Privacy Policy.

 If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided us, or by placing a prominent notice on our website.

+## User data deletion

+If you want your user information to be deleted from our database please send an email to drkbugs@gmail.com with your request.
+We will process your request once your identity is verified.
+Please provide enough information to speed up the process.

 ## Contact Us